Slava/peliblog/content/systems-class.md

 Slug: systems-class
 Date: 2014-10-18

+![a pixelated screenshot of the page I stared at the most](/images/systems-logo.png)

 6.033 is an MIT class that teaches basics of “Systems Engineering” and is available online on MIT OCW for everyone.
 Recently I have finished watching the lectures and doing the assignments and I can certainly say that I learnt a big bunch from it.

 ## “The Class”